sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 ### <i class="fa fa-globe"></i> International Travel Rule #5: Keep Things Turned Off & Logged Out

-Once you rule out physical access the only attack Wifi, Bluetooth, etc. It's inconvenient but it works wonders, otherwise you may find yourself randomly connecting to random Bluetooth devices or wireless networks.
+Once you rule out physical access the only attack vectors are Wifi, Bluetooth, etc. It's inconvenient but it works wonders, otherwise you may find yourself randomly connecting to random Bluetooth devices or wireless networks.

 ## Extreme Hardening